AVoss84/PGM/README.md

-# PGM
+# Probabilistic Graphical Models course on Coursera
-Probabilistic Graphical Models course
+Course material of 'Probabilistic Graphical Models' course on Coursera